“Random” points on a plane

 Such distribution doesn’t look natural.

-A solution to this problem is Poisson disk sampling (or Poisson disk distribution): points are placed randomly, but not too close and not too far away from each other.
+Another solution is Poisson disk sampling (or Poisson disk distribution): points are placed randomly, maintaining the minimum distance and not too far away from each other.

 This article compares randomly placed points with Poisson disk distribution, and shows “best candidate” and Bridson’s algorithms to build such distribution (with great examples and visualizations).